Hyyote/In-depth-Windows-tweaking/README.md

    - You can bulk remove them with: https://www.uwe-sieber.de/files/DeviceCleanup_x64.zip (use at your own risk, since the tool isn't open source)

 Hidden devices should be checked on every startup.

-**Process Priority**

-Set these threads below to separate cores that aren't being used by other devices and drivers.
-   - In one of the two csrss services, look for a thread with the highest DPC delta upon doing keypresses.
-In Windows 11 this thread is tied to the keyboard
-   - DWM: CMit, CKst are threads that handle mouse input, set them to time critical.
-Suspend or Terminate the Windows.Gaming.Input thread
-   - audiodg: set the two threads below to idle <br>
-   audiodg.exe!CAudioPump (starts when audio is being played then stops right after) <br>
-   AUDIOKSE.dll

 **RWEverything**